-Today, there are a variety of techniques and technologies for replacing missing teeth.
+Today, there are a variety of techniques and technologies for replacing one or more missing teeth.
 The patient’s situation and needs are assessed to determine which solution is the most appropriate.

 Wondering which option is best for you?
 Here are the different types of dental prosthesis that are available.